UAMLDA/ComputingInformation/UAMLDA-Elgato_Tutorial.md

 done
 ```

 The logic behind is: you need to enter `./submitAll.sh` in Elgato's terminal, and this `submitAll.sh` file will automatically submit `submit.sh` file for several times.
 Each time, a different `grad_norm` will be passed to `submit.sh` file.
+In the `submit.sh` file, the received `grad_norm` value can be retrieved by `$1`.
+This is how parameters can be passed through different bash files.
 This way you can submit the requests for multiple jobs at a time, and that these jobs can have different parameters.

-## Sample Code